Solutions to the Homeless on Your Property

 Homelessness is on the rise, according to the US Department of Housing and Urban Development, and many of the homeless wind up in shopping centers, which can create a whole host of problems for retailers, employees, customers, and the community.
 Regardless of the size, type or demographics of a community retail center, this is a growing problem and a sensitive issue.

 Why Do the Homeless Choose Retail Centers?

-These centers are viewed as public spaces, and homelessness in itself is no crime, so they may feel they have a right to be there just as any other community member.
+These centers are viewed as public spaces, and homelessness in itself is no crime, so they may feel they have a right to be there just like any other community member.
 Often, there is the appeal of onsite bathrooms, food and possible exchange of money.
 These centers are also less frequently patrolled by police, in contrast with parks or other community spaces; the time and resources of law enforcement may be stretched too thin to regularly handle a property’s ongoing issue with transients.
 The latter point is why creative solutions may be necessary.